Beach volleyball: History

 At the professional level, the sport remained fairly obscure until the 1980s when beach volleyball experienced a surge in popularity with high-profile players such as Sinjin Smith, Randy Stoklos, and Karch Kiraly.
 Kiraly won an Olympic gold medal in beach volleyball in its first Olympic appearance in 1996, adding that to the two Olympic golds he won as part of the USA men's indoor team, In the 1980s, the sport gained popularity on the beaches of Copacabana and Ipanema in Rio de Janeiro, Brazil.
 In 1986, the first international beach volleyball exhibition was held in Rio de Janeiro with 5,000 spectators.

 In 1987, the first international FIVB-sanctioned tournament was played on Ipanema beach in Rio de Janeiro, with a prize purse of US$22,000.
 It was won by Sinjin Smith and Randy Stoklos.
 In 1989, the first FIVB-sanctioned international circuit, called the World Series, was organized with men's tournaments in Brazil, Italy and Japan.
 The FIVB and its continental confederations began organizing worldwide professional tournaments and laid the groundwork for the sport's Olympic debut in 1996.
 The first FIVB Beach Volleyball World Championships and FIVB Beach Volleyball World Tour were held the following year.
 By 1998, the sport had been added to other multi-sport events including the Pan American Games, Central American Games, Southeast Asian Games, Goodwill Games and Universiade.
 In 2001, the FIVB began organizing the annual FIVB Beach Volleyball U21 World Championships, with the annual FIVB Beach Volleyball U19 World Championships beginning the following year.

 Rules

 The Fédération Internationale de Volleyball (FIVB) is the international governing body for the sport.
 The FIVB publishes the Official Beach Volleyball Rules every four years, as approved by the FIVB congress, which provides the framework for how beach volleyball is played internationally.
 The rules have changed through the years: the court size became smaller, side out scoring was replaced by rally scoring and let serves were allowed.
 Beach volleyball differs from indoor, especially in requiring "clean hands" while setting.
 In other words, both of your hands have to contact the ball during the set at the same time.
 The ball can also not be caught or thrown, otherwise, the referee will call your set a "double" or "lift".
+How strictly the hand-setting rules are interpreted, changes regularly.
+Since 2025, for example, the FIVB has been testing a rule under which slightly rotating sets are no longer called as a "double".
+How strictly the hand-setting rules are interpreted, changes regularly.
+Since 2025, for example, the FIVB has been testing a rule under which slightly rotating sets are no longer called as a "double".